-- This study will identify the perceived barriers and facilitators for an ICP in PPC from the perspective of child/parents and healthcare professionals. - This study will provide insight into which concrete improvements are an appropriate approach to implement an ICP fully and sustainably in PPC. - This study will give insight into the process of drawing up and working with an ICP in PPC.
+- ⇒ This study will identify the perceived barriers and facilitators for an ICP in paediatric palliative care (PPC) from the perspective of child/parents and healthcare professionals. - ⇒ This study will provide insight into which concrete improvements are an appropriate approach to implement an ICP fully and sustainably in PPC. - $\Rightarrow\,$ This study will give insight into the process of drawing up and working with an ICP in PPC.